-We’re always inventing the future and new ways to do it.
+We’re always thinking of new ways to have a hands-on, minds-on education.
 Explore our newest majors.

 What are the hottest majors here?
 See the list:

 No matter what direction your future will take you, once you apply to Virginia Tech we can help you find direction with programs that are consistently recognized for quality, engagement, and value.

 See profiles of students working in their major to see if the field is right for you.

 With a Virginia Tech education, your moment can happen virtually anywhere.
 With more than 200 options in more than 60 countries around the world, Virginia Tech has a program to meet every need and budget.
 Explore your opportunity or see the top 10 reasons why Hokies study abroad.

 Picking the right path begins with exploration.
 See our majors listed below or visit our Majors Search page to begin your journey with one of our more than 90 majors.
 Not everybody has it figured out when they graduate high school.
 We have recognized programs that cover a wide spectrum of majors.

 Virginia Tech’s distinguished faculty members take students to the next level by helping them solve real-world problems in real-world situations, Tech professors have a reputation for envisioning the next great thing…and our students help them make it happen.